TOMATO (Lycopersicon esculentum) Tomato is a vegetable crop commonly grown by peasant farmers in West Africa.

 Symptoms

-These include gradual dropping of leaves followed by wilting and drying up of leaves of the whole plant.
+These include the gradual dropping of leaves followed by wilting and drying up of leaves of the whole plant.

 Control